 Make sure that the Show extracted files check box is selected, and click Finish.

 The sample solution is displayed in Solution Explorer.
 You might get a security warning that says the solution location is not trusted.
 Click OK to continue.

 To run this sample

 Not all operating systems support event logs.
 For more information, see EventLog.

-The main form, Form1, contains three Button controls to read, write, and create or delete event logs.
+The main form, Form1, contains threecontrols to read, write, and create or delete event logs.
 Each opens a new form that collects information specific to the operation.

-The form WriteForm collects the text, ID, and type for an event-log entry and writes the entry to the Application event log using the WriteEntry method.
+The form WriteForm collects the text, ID, and type for an event-log entry and writes the entry to the Application event log using themethod.

-The form ReadForm fills a ListBox control with the names of the event logs on the computer.
-The list is obtained by calling the GetEventLogs method, and then displaying the value of the LogDisplayName property for each log.
-The last ten entries of the selected log are retrieved with Entries property and then displayed in a RichTextBox control.
+The form ReadForm fills acontrol with the names of the event logs on the computer.
+The list is obtained by calling the method, and then displaying the value of the property for each log.
+The last ten entries of the selected log are retrieved using the property and then displayed in a control.

-The form CreateDeleteForm calls the CreateEventSource and Delete methods.
-The SourceExists method is used to verify that the event log and source do not already exist before creating them.
-The Exists method is used to verify that the event log exists before deleting it.
+The form CreateDeleteForm calls theand methods.
+The method is used to verify that the event log and source do not already exist before creating them.
+The method is used to verify that the event log exists before deleting it.